Curriculum overview of each year group

 - A ’mummy’ visiting the Year 4 classroom in the middle of the night and leaving clues.

 - A visitor to Year 5 from the Thames Waterworks project asking the children to research how best to save water.

 - A visit from the author/illustrator William Grill where he taught the children the painting techniques he used in his book-‘Shackleton’s Journey’ which was Year 6’s class text.

-The following half term is then focused on that topic integrating every subject through a meaningful, creative approach.
+The following half term is then focused on that topic integrating many Foundation Subjects through a meaningful, creative approach.
 Each class has focus English texts that relate to the curriculum and all home learning is relevant to the topic.
 Each learning opportunity has the 6 values at the heart of it, ensuring that the children have opportunities to extend these values and build on their skills and personal development within them (see progression of values).

 During the half term, each class has the opportunity to extend their learning outside of the classroom with an educational visit.
-Such visits include:
+Such visits have included: